scottgamer/typescript-design-patterns/README.md

 ### Interface Segregation Principle

 - A class should not depend on methods that it does not need to implement
-- Distrubute an interface into smaller interfaces
+- Distribute an interface into smaller interfaces
 - Only implement the interfaces that suits you best

 ### Dependency Inversion Principle